Brief for entry stage of competition

 Competitors will not need to bring any ingredients with them to the final, with the exception of pre-prepared stocks.
 The judges will specify the types of stocks that will be permitted prior to the final.

-The winner will be announced at the awards presentation dinner on the evening of Wednesday 24th October, to which each finalist will be invited.
+The winner will be announced at the awards presentation dinner at the end of October, to which each finalist will be invited.

 Important notes about the compulsory ingredients